php-fig/fig-standards/proposed/psr-1-coding-style-guide/0900-control-structures.md

         echo "Condition is true";
     } while ($condition);

-Always use braces to enclose the body of the `while` statement.
+Always use braces to enclose the body of the statement.
 This standardizes how they look and reduces the likelihood of introducing errors as new lines get added to the body.

 It it acceptable to perform assignment within `while` conditions.